Considerate Passenger Policies

 For those community members who are using our system we respectfully request that all passengers observe the following CDC recommended precautions to prevent the spread of illnesses:

-While Gold Country Stage and Lift buses are increasing cleaning and sanitization, following these recommendations is the best way to prevent the spread of illnesses onboard.
+While Nevada County Connects and Now operations are increasing cleaning and sanitization, following these recommendations is the best way to prevent the spread of illnesses onboard.

 For the latest information about COVID-19 in communities served by Nevada County Transit Services, please refer to information and guidance provided by the following public health agencies: